 There is also a very impressive wine list that has bottles available at all price points.

-Located on Wenceslas Square, Triton is great to combine with a dinner before or after a performance at the Prague State Opera or the Estates Theatre.
+Located on Wenceslas Square, Triton is great to combine with dinner before or after a Prague State opera performance or the Estates Theatre.

 Address: Triton Restaurant, Wenceslas Square 26

 This restaurant has recently undergone a complete transformation and has been back in business since 2010.
 Formerly known as Fambee Restaurant, this new version is still set in a fully restored gothic cellar right in the middle of the Old Town.